 Stars and the Astrolabe

 Phoenician explorer-navigators sailed from the Mediterranean along the coast of Europe and Africa, keeping land in their sights.
-If they ventured further out to sea, they relied on the "Phoenician Star"--now known as Polaris--to guide them.
+If they ventured further out to sea, they relied on the "Phoenician Star," now known as Polaris, to guide them.
 In the event that the stars were obscured by clouds and bad weather, they opted to head back to the safety of land.
 The astrolabe was invented later, possibly by the Greeks around 200 B.C.E., and was initially used by astrologers and astronomers to "take a star" when measuring angles and altitude of the Sun to establish latitude.
 Using an astrolabe to fix location required a clear view of the horizon and a steady hand.
-Unfortunately, when used aboard ship, the rolling of the seas and pitching of a ship could result in erroneous readings and measurements.
+Unfortunately, when used aboard ships, the rolling of the seas and pitching of a ship could result in erroneous readings and measurements.

 Cross-staffs and Back-staffs